-The first Baccalaureate Emergency Medical Care (EMC) program in the nation, WCU's EMC Program is accredited by the Commission on Accreditation of Allied Health Education Programs through the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
+The first Baccalaureate Emergency Medical Care (EMC) program in the nation, WCU's EMC Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
 The Program is one of the only institutions in the nation offering a unique Bachelor of Science (BS) degree dedicated to pre-hospital providers.
 Program options include both a residential program on our Cullowhee campus and an online option that’s convenient for working professionals.
 To participate in the Online (Distance) program, students must provide proof of state or National Registry paramedic certification, or completion of U.S. Army SOCM or 18D MOS.

 WCU's EMC Program has a rich history of quality instruction in emergency medicine.
 Our graduates have pursued careers as paramedics, educators, physicians, physician assistants, researchers, and EMS administrators.